VALAWAI/docs/docs/tutorials/mov.md

 as described by a topology that in our case will be managed by the Master Of VALAWAI(MOV).
 In the previous section, we describe the services to create and search for these connections, the service that remains is the capability of the C2 components to enable, disable or remove these connections.
-For this purpose, the C2 component must send to the queue **valawai/topology/change** a message with the following payload:
+For this purpose, the C2 component must be sent to the queue **valawai/topology/change** a message with the following payload:

  - **action** to change the topology connection.
 It can be ENABLE, DISABLE or REMOVE.